mattsinc/heterosync/README.txt

 Running:

-The usage of the microbenchmarks is as follows:
+The usage of the synchronization primitives microbenchmarks is as follows:

 ./allSyncPrims-1kernel <syncPrim> <numLdSt> <numTBs> <numCSIters>